Our Impact Report

 1. Our results in numbers

-4. The advocacy timeline: highlights of WDF's impact on global policy for NCDs
+4. The advocacy timeline: Highlights of WDF's impact on global policy for NCDs

-6. Ongoing projects in 2023
+6. Ongoing projects

-8. How we understand impact
+7. How we understand impact

 Throughout this online-only report we unfold our impact with a focus on three levels of change: